xriss/swankypaint/README.md

 Swanky Paint is currently being developed and designed so things are constantly changing.
 Thank you for your patience and understanding.

-If you have a suggestion or feedback, or would just like to partake in discussions on d-portal, join in by creating a new issue [here](https://github.com/xriss/swankypaint/issues).
+If you have a suggestion or feedback, or would just like to partake in discussions, join in by creating a new issue [here](https://github.com/xriss/swankypaint/issues).

 We are particularly interested in your bug reports!